10 Common Mistakes To Avoid When Self-Publishing Your Non-Fiction Book

 Introduction

-All of this might sound obvious at first glance, but it takes a lot of work and planning to make it all come together properly.
-And, unfortunately, your book might never find an audience because of these fatal mistakes.
+These attributes might sound obvious at first glance, but it takes a lot of work and planning to make it all come together correctly.
+And unfortunately, your book might never find an audience if they find it lacking.

 Stop The Injustice!
 To Your Book And Your Bank Account: Visit my website for lots of info about becoming a financially successful self-publisher